Fleshgrinder/jquery.textareaAutogrow/README.md

 ## Code quality

-Code was checked with [JSHint](http://www.jshint.com/) and no problems were found (Be sure to check Browser and jQuery in the Assume section on the right hand side).
+Code was checked with [JSHint](http://www.jshint.com/) and no problems were found (be sure to check Browser and jQuery in the Assume section on the right hand side).

 I indent my code with two spaces and a line length of 120.
 I documented everything as good as I could.

-I used [UglifyJS](http://marijnhaverbeke.nl/uglifyjs) to create the minimifed version of this plug-in.
+I used [UglifyJS](http://marijnhaverbeke.nl/uglifyjs) to create the minified version of this plug-in.

 ## Installation and usage